Moon Knight: Moon Knight vol. 5 (2006–2009)

 Moon Knight shows little regard for his registration status or his registered colleagues.
 Carson Knowles, the Black Spectre, steals Stark nanotechnology and attempts to frame him for murder.
 Moon Knight later confronts Knowles and pushes him off a rooftop, apparently causing a fatal fall.
 Iron Man revokes Moon Knight's registration and buries the fact that Black Spectre stole his technology.
 Rather than be imprisoned as an unregistered vigilante, Marc Spector gives up his role as Moon Knight but continues to fight crime clandestinely while wearing an entirely black costume.
 He considers that crimefighting is easier without the use of an alias or "costume recognition."
 After realizing this change in methodology means he no longer has the insight and protection of Khonshu, he pleads for the moon god's forgiveness only to be told in a vision that he is no longer needed when Khonshu has other, more faithful followers.

 Despite having seemingly retired from vigilante activities, Moon Knight is targeted by the Thunderbolts, former villains led by Norman Osborn (the Green Goblin) who now act as enforcers of the Registration Act.
 To lure Moon Knight into resurfacing, the Thunderbolts arrange for the Whyos gang to attacks Frenchie's restaurant, resulting in his lover Rob being injured.
 As hoped, Spector becomes Moon Knight again to avenge his friend.
 Spector fights the villain Bullseye, an operative of the Thunderbolts at this time.
 Moon Knight lures the assassin into a warehouse where he then sets off explosives.
 While Bullseye escapes, it is believed Moon Knight was killed, leading Iron Man to publicly denounce the Thunderbolts and its methods, blaming the group for the explosion.
 Jake Lockley, having now resurfaced and become the dominant alter, relocates to Mexico.
 After hiding for a time, Lockley crosses paths with local Mexican criminal cartels and encounters the Punisher again, as well as an avatar of Toltec.

-In the U.S., the organization S.H.I.E.L.D. is shut down and replaced by H.A.M.M.E.R., led by Norman Osborn.
+S.H.I.E.L.D. is shut down and replaced by H.A.M.M.E.R., led by Norman Osborn.
 Concerned about Osborn now being in charge of enforcing, imprisoning, and controlling registered superheroes, Lockley decides to adopt the Moon Knight identity again and return to NYC.